-This is where we need your help!
-We are requesting your partnership in keeping our students and staff members' health a top priority by ensuring your commitment to reduce the spread of COVID-19 (and other illnesses) by signing the attached "Wellness Pledge."
+We are requesting your partnership in keeping our students and staff members' health a top priority by ensuring your commitment to reduce the spread of illnesses by signing the attached "Wellness Pledge."
 We are stronger when we partner together.

-Lutz Prep looks forward to welcoming all our students back on campus in August.
+Lutz Prep looks forward to welcoming all our students back in August.
 We thank you in advance for your support in keeping our students and staff safe, healthy, and academically engaged.
-Please review our Newsflash communications frequently and visit our webpage at www.lutzprep.org for the latest Lutz Prep COVID-19 Mitigation Plan, Health & Safety Protocols, and related FAQs.
-Due to the nature of these times, these protocols are always subject to change.
+Please review our Newsflash communications frequently and visit our webpage at www.lutzprep.org for the latest school updates.